Some questions that are frequently asked. Feel free to contact us if you can't find your answer.

 On what basis do you recommend a particular brand of supplier over another?

 Our tutors have a vast amount of industry experience within their respective clinical fields and as ACLS instructors.
 It's from this first-hand experience that we form our opinions and make recommendations to you.
 We keep a close eye on the medical literature for any new developments, case reports describing equipment success/failure and product-recall alerts.
 As for preferred suppliers, we only do business with companies that provide excellent customer service and after-sales support.

 I can't open the e-learning or any of the resource materials?

-You need Adobe Reader to view these files.
 Contact [email protected] to trouble shoot any problems with the e-learning platform.
 You will require an email address to use the e-learning resources.